padraigUCSD/padraigucsd.github.io/index.md

 ![Image Of Me](/headshotLQ.jpg)

 I am a patented inventor and researcher dedicated to productionizing life-saving innovations in mathematics and computer science on continuously deliverable IT service platforms.
 As an developer, I advocate for systems engineering approaches to problems.
 I am primarily interested developing highly engineered products that are suitable for constraining regulatory environments.
 I focus on the application domains of emergency response systems, healthcare delivery, and financial services.

-I have experience in a range of other fields including embedded systems, electromyography, thermoplastics, garment manufacturing, and automotive control systems.
-My research interests include optimization & operations research, online & optimal control systems, and chaos theory.
+I have experience in a range of other fields including
+- embedded systems,
+- electromyography,
+- thermoplastics,
+- garment manufacturing,
+- business process improvement, and
+- automotive control systems.

+My research interests include
+1. optimization & operations research,
+2. online & optimal control systems, and
+3. chaos theory.

+While working for my current employer, Nakamura Partners, I created emergency response systems inventions that caused [US Patent No. 10,595,183](https://patents.google.com/patent/US10595183B2/) to be issued in the company's ownership (separate from and not affiliated with UCSD).

 Outside of work or school, I enjoy surfing, skateboarding, and playing the guitar.